JustOdaya/AceBotReports/.github/ISSUE_TEMPLATE/bugs-and-issues.md

 ---

 # Bug/Issue report
-Are you facing an issue with AceBot?
+Are you facing an issue with Scarlett?
 Please describe in good enough detail about the issue.
 ---
-If you are using AceBot Test Beta or Alpha, please add their respective labels.

 ### What is the command or feature?
 Replace this line with the feature you're having trouble with